 If you exceed the top of the band $247,300 (single) or $494,600 (married), the QBI deduction for the clinical practice income disappears.
 W-2 wage and qualified property limits apply.

-There’s a catch, though; don’t assume every dollar you earn from practice operations is SSTB income.
-If your practice has material non-clinical income (e.g. selling supplies, running a separate lab, or qualifying rental real estate), that income may be treated separately for QBI purposes, which is why careful accounting and segmentation matter.
+There’s a catch: not every dollar your practice earns counts as SSTB income.
+If your practice generates significant non-clinical income such as selling supplies, operating a separate lab, or qualifying rental real estate—that income may be treated separately for the Qualified Business Income Deduction for Dentists.
+Careful accounting and income segmentation are essential to maximize this tax benefit.

 How QBI Is Calculated for Dental Practices